 Nothing is more synonymous with teenagers than the word “moody.”
 However, if that moodiness persists for longer than normal, your teen may be experiencing something a little more severe.

-Here are the most common reasons for teenage depression.
+Otherwise, check out the main list of the most common reasons for teenage depression first.

 #1 – Brain Chemistry

 Brain chemistry can play a significant role in teenage depression.
 Neurotransmitters are chemical substances released in the brain.
 When they are abnormal or impaired for any reason they can “misfire,” leading to depression.
 While fluctuating hormone levels are normal, there are other medical conditions like low thyroid levels that may contribute to impaired neurotransmitters.
 If you’re suspicious, it’s worth a call to your doctor.

 #2 – Genetics